GMartigny/orchestra/docs/documentation.md

 In order to play multiple notes at the same time, you have to group them inside chevrons `<>`.

     <A B 3C> D
-> The length in time of the group will be defined by the longest note inside.
+> The length in time of the chords will be defined by the longest note inside.
 Here the chord is 3 beats long.

 Chevrons **can't** be nested and will produce an error otherwise, `<A <B C>>` is invalid.